davidparamo12/Where-to-put-a-restaurant-in-the-USA-/README.md

 We follow the CRISP-DM methodology, which has 6 steps:

-Step 1 – Business Understanding
+  1. Step 1 – Business Understanding
     Goal: Provide our client with data-driven insights to optimize their restaurant investment.

-How: Build a competitive landscape analysis for 4 restaurant categories across the 21 counties of New Jersey.
+    How: Build a competitive landscape analysis for the top restaurant categories across the 21 counties of New Jersey.

-Identify category strengths and weaknesses
+    1. Identify category weaknesses specially.

-Locate counties with high market opportunities
+    2. Locate counties with high market opportunities.

-Understand the customer segments with highest potential

-Build a predictive sentiment model to estimate how consumers might respond to a new restaurant

-Step 2 – Data Understanding
+  2. Step 2 – Data Understanding

-Generate a Vader Compound score using SentimentIntensityAnalyzer to classify reviews as positive, neutral, or negative.
+    1. Generate a Vader Compound score using SentimentIntensityAnalyzer to classify reviews as positive, neutral, or negative.

-Combine Google and Yelp review sentiments into a single score.

-Analyze general sentiment metrics: mean, variance, and distribution.
+    2. Analyze general sentiment metrics: mean, variance, and distribution.}

-Group sentiment by:
+    3. Group sentiment by:

-Socioeconomic level
+        * Socioeconomic level

-County
+        * County

-Time (date)
+        * Time (date)

-Perform:
+    4. Creating the variable "influencer" for Yelp dataset.
+    5. Creating...

+    During this step we analyze the data using distribution graphs, heatmaps and logistic regressions to understand the variables for the sentiment of a review.

 User clustering (create “influencer” variable from Yelp)